opensvc/docs.opensvc.com/source/contribute.rst

 Contribute
 **********

 OpenSVC projects are tracked with the git source tracker.
-The documentation is also managed as a git tracked project.
-A GitWeb interface is available at https://git.opensvc.com.
+The documentation is also managed as a github tracked project.

+OpenSVC projects not hosted on github are published through a GitWeb interface available at https://git.opensvc.com.

 Install git
 ===========